Adamnite/A1/README.md

 ### Building

 First, make sure you have Homebrew installed.
-You can install Homebrew by following the instructions <a href = "https://brew.sh/">here.
+You can install Homebrew by following the instructions [here](https://brew.sh/).
 Make sure you follow the appropriate instructions after installation to add Homebrew to your path.
 Once you have installed Homebrew, run the following commands to install the prerequisites:

 ```sh
 $ brew install wget llvm@14 cmake ninja